Ebube-1/bankTransactionsAPI/README.md

 # Bank Transactions API
 A bank transactions API built using Java, Sprng boot, PostgreSQL.
-The following percentage discounts when included;
+The following percentage discounts where included;

 - If the customer is a business user, he gets 27% discount on transactions above 150,000 after three transactions within the same month.
 - If the customer is a retail user, he gets 18% discount on transactions above 50,000 after three transactions within the same month.